Syrinx (band): Career

 Syrinx formed in 1970, when composer and multi-instrumentalist Mills-Cockell joined forces with percussionist Alan Wells and saxophonist Doug Pringle.
 A progressive music trio whose body of work incorporated elements of electronica, classical and world music, and psychedelic rock, Syrinx initially played the Toronto coffee-house circuit.
-After a time, Canadian music executive and talent manager Bernie Finkelstein signed the trio to his newly-created True North Records.
+After a time, Canadian music executive and talent manager Bernie Finkelstein signed the trio to his newly created True North Records.

 Debut Album

 Syrinx released its first (eponymous) album in 1970.
-In its wake, the group found itself newly in demand from a variety of quarters: Syrinx opened for jazz legend Miles Davis on his Bitches Brew tour, and played bills with Ravi Shankar.
+In its wake, the group found itself newly in demand from a variety of quarters: Syrinx opened for Miles Davis on his Bitches Brew tour, and played bills with Ravi Shankar.

 In addition, the first release attracted the attention of executives from CTV, which commissioned a theme song for its forward-looking television series Here Come the Seventies.
 This commission resulted in Mills-Cockell composing Tillicum, which was later released as a single and was included on Syrinx’s second album.

 The first album also resulted in a 1971 commission, from the respected Toronto Repertory Orchestra under the direction of Milton Barnes, of Stringspace, which Mills-Cockell composed for Syrinx, the TRO, and additional percussion.
 Stringspace is a 26-minute composition in four movements: Syren, December Angel, Ibisitx, and Field Hymn (Epilogue).
 Stringspace was performed live and broadcast on the Canadian Broadcasting Corporation’s program Music to See in 1971.